arestivo/slides/markdown/php.md

 **Random arrays:**

+This function **randomizes** the order of the elements in an array.
+Returns *true* on success or *false* on failure.

 ```php
 bool shuffle (array &$array)
 ```

-This function randomizes the order of the elements in an array.
-Returns *true* on success or *false* on failure.
+Picks **one or more random entries** out of an array and returns the random entries' key (or keys).
+<br><small>When picking only one entry, returns the key, otherwise returns an array of keys.</small>

 ```php
 mixed array_rand (array $array [, int $num = 1 ])
 ```

-Picks one or more random entries out of an array and returns the random entries' key (or keys).
-When picking only one entry, returns the key, otherwise returns an array of keys.

 ---

 # Some Array Functions

+Used to assign a list of variables in one operation; not really a function but a language construct.

 ```php
 array list ( mixed $var1 [, mixed $... ] )
 ```
-Used to assign a list of variables in one operation; not really a function but a language construct.

 ```php
 $values = array('John', 45, 'Bicycle');